Yoga For Heart Health: What Are the Benefits?

 Don't miss 9 Yoga Poses for a Dose of Stress Relief for additional tips.

-The heart can benefit from the combination of reducing stress, meditation, and yoga.
+The heart can benefit from the combination of stress reduction, meditation and yoga.
 Another advantage is decreasing hypertension, or high blood pressure.

 As mentioned previously, when your body experiences consistent, high levels of stress, it releases stress hormones.
 Over time, this can cause more blood to be pumped though your heart, which elevates your blood pressure levels.
 This could potentially narrow your arteries and put you at higher risk of heart disease.